jivsek/luxonis/README.md

 ## Note

 When you run the code outside of docker it works fine, the flats are saved to a db and displayed on localhost:8080.
-When building a docker image I ran into a problem when creating a webpage request which I wasn't able to resolve https://github.com/psf/requests-html/issues/52.
+When building a docker image I ran into a problem when creating a webpage request which I wasn't able yet to resolve https://github.com/psf/requests-html/issues/52.

 ## Run the code without docker